 Our Mission & Vision

-Safer Communities Montana (SCM) advocates for suicide prevention in Lewis and Clark, Broadwater and Jefferson Counties through collaboration with the firearm and pharmaceutical communities to reduce means access by people at-risk.
-SCM does so by providing appropriate suicide prevention tools and training to pharmacies, firearm-related businesses, health providers, and community members.
+Safer Communities Montana (SCM) advocates for suicide prevention in Lewis and Clark, Broadwater, and Jefferson Counties through collaboration with the firearm and pharmaceutical communities to reduce means access by people at-risk.
+SCM provides appropriate suicide prevention tools and training to pharmacies, firearm-related businesses, health providers, and community members.

-Rather than coming at the problem from just a public health perspective, SCM’s core team brought firearm dealers, gun range operators, and pharmacists to the table to find solutions together.
+Rather than coming at the problem from a public health perspective, SCM’s core team brought firearm dealers, gun range operators, and pharmacists to the table to find solutions.
 SCM also includes local law enforcement, hospital personnel, suicide prevention experts, mental health professionals, criminal justice staff, and firearm safety advocates.

 Additionally, the program was informed by best practices and years of research on lethal means in the U.S., including the Means Matter study from T.H.
 Chan Harvard School of Public Health, the Montana Suicide Mortality Review Team Report, the 2020 National Veteran Suicide Prevention Annual Report, and county data from the Lewis and Clark County Coroner’s Office.

 Our goals are to empower firearm businesses and pharmacies to slow down sales or medication dispensation when they recognize that a client may be at risk of suicide, to provide gun locks and drug deactivation systems to the community and various providers, and to give community members the education and information they need to save lives.
 That means locking up firearms and medication when not in use, keeping ammunition locked and separate from guns, and, if someone in your home is struggling, asking if a friend or family member outside of the home can hold on to these items until they feel better.